Positive curvature and discrete abelian symmetry

 then one of the following holds: \begin{enumerate} \item $M$ is homotopy equivalent to $S^n$ or $\RP^n$; or \item $M$ is homotopy equivalent to $\CP^{r-1}$ or $S^{2r-1}/\Z_k$, with $k\geq 3$, and $r=\lceil \tfrac{n+1}{2}\rceil$. \end{enumerate} \end{main}

-We note that both spaces in Conclusion (2) can be realized, and we show this in Example \ref{ex1} in Section \ref{sec:Examples}.
-For dimension $n = 3$, the result is not true since there are spherical space forms $S^3/\Gamma$ with non-cyclic fundamental group $\Gamma$ that admit $\Z_2^2$ symmetry with fixed point.
-Similarly, for dimensions $n = 6$ and $n = 8$, the symmetry assumption cannot be relaxed, as we see in Example \ref{1/4} in Section \ref{sec:Examples}.
-Finally, we note that for the excluded values of $n$ in Theorem \ref{thm:nover2}, we can prove a slightly weaker result in Theorem \ref{thm:nover2PLUS}.
+We note that both spaces in Conclusion (2) can be realized, and we show this in Example \ref{ex1}.
+For dimension $n = 3$, the result is not true since there are spherical space forms $S^3/\Gamma$ with non-cyclic fundamental group $\Gamma$ that admit $\Z_2^2$-symmetry with fixed point.
+Similarly, for dimensions $n = 6$ and $n = 8$, the symmetry assumption cannot be relaxed, as we see in Example \ref{1/4}.
+Finally, we note that for the excluded values of $n$ in Theorem \ref{thm:nover2}, we prove a slightly weaker result in Theorem \ref{thm:nover2PLUS}.

 The conclusion of Theorem \ref{thm:nover2} is similar to that of the \hyperref[MSR]{Maximal Symmetry Rank Theorem}.
 However, the proof follows the strategy of the proof of Theorem 2 in Wilking \cite{Wil03}, utilizing the theory of error correcting codes applied to the isotropy representation at the fixed point.
 The proof relies heavily on the \hyperref[CL]{Connectedness Lemma} in \cite{Wil03} and is by induction.

-Combining Theorems 2, 3, and 4 in \cite{Wil03} with Theorems \ref{thm:cohomology-to-homotopy} and \ref{smoothbound} in this article implies the following half-maximal symmetry rank result.
+Our next result is an extension of Theorem 2 in \cite{Wil03}, a half-maximal symmetry rank result for simply connected manifolds of dimension $n\geq 10$, which remains valid in all lower dimensions except 7 by Theorem A of Fang and Rong \cite{FR03} for dimensions 8 and 9 and the \hyperref[MSR]{Maximal Symmetry Rank Theorem} for dimensions $\leq 6$.
+The result follows by combining Theorems 2, 3, and 4 of \cite{Wil03} with Theorem A of \cite{FR03} and Theorems 3.4 and 3.5 in this article.

 \begin{1/2MSR} Let $M^n$ be a closed, positively curved manifold admitting an isometric and effective $T^r$-action.
 If $n \neq 7$ and $r \geq {\frac{n}{4}} + 1$, then one of the following holds: \begin{enumerate} \item $M$ is homotopy equivalent to $S^n$, $\RP^n$, a lens space, or $\CP^{\frac n 2}$; or \item $M$ is homeomorphic to $\HP^{r-1}$ and $r = \frac{n}{4} + 1$. \end{enumerate} \end{1/2MSR}